Stay Hydrated with an Ostomy

 "We often underestimate the role of water in our bodies, especially when living with an ostomy," says Jill, who's supported hundreds of patients through their stoma journeys.

-If your large intestine has been partially or fully removed, your ability to absorb water may be reduced.
 Around 20-30% of our water absorption usually happens in the large intestine - so it's not just about drinking more, but understanding how your body handles it.

 How much should I drink?